S2E2/s2e2.github.io/showcase/index.md

 We'll be happy to list yours as well, just drop us a line!

+-   **<a href="https://www.usenix.org/conference/usenixsecurity23/presentation/yao-mingxuan">Hiding in Plain Sight: An Empirical Study of Web Application Abuse in Malware</a>** at <a href="https://cyfi.ece.gatech.edu/">Georgia Institute of Technology CyFI Lab</a> and United States Military Academy (<a href="https://mingxuan.ece.gatech.edu/">Mingxuan Yao</a>, et al).

+    Web applications provide a wide array of utilities that are abused by malware as a replacement for traditional attacker-controlled servers.
+Thwarting these Web App-Engaged (WAE) malware requires rapid collaboration between incident responders and web app providers.
+We developed Marsea, an automated malware analysis pipeline that uses S2E to study WAE malware and enables rapid remediation.
+Given 10K malware samples, Marsea revealed 893 WAE malware in 97 families abusing 29 web apps.
+This research uncovered a 226% increase in the number of WAE malware since 2020.
+To date, we have used Marsea to collaborate with the web app providers to take down 80% of the malicious web app content.

 -   **<a href="https://www.usenix.org/system/files/osdi20-hu.pdf">Automated Reasoning and Detection of Specious Configuration in Large Systems with Symbolic Execution</a>** at Johns Hopkins University (Yigong Hu, Gongqi Huang, and Peng Huang).